 - A contemporary interventional procedures suite with operating rooms, cardiac catheterization and vascular laboratories.

-- 35 spacious single patient rooms, four of which are designated for pediatric patients, six for senior care and six for patients with behavioral health needs.
+- 35 spacious single patient rooms, four of which are designated for pediatric patients and six for patients with behavioral health needs.

 - Fast Track, a rapid medical evaluation unit for those patients with minor illnesses and injuries.